lbittarello/Microeconometrics.jl/docs/src/contributing.md

     `getvector` and `getmatrix` return views into the underlying data matrix.
     You should never modify their output, as you would irremediably alter the data.
-    If you need to perform some operation, make a copy beforehand.
+    If you need to perform an in-place operation, make a copy beforehand.

 OLS does not require nonlinear optimization.
 If your estimator needs it, you can use the tools of [*Optim*](http://julianlsolvers.github.io/Optim.jl/stable/).